-QUALIFICATIONS: Participants should have experience in the operations and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, and financial stability.
+QUALIFICATIONS: Participants should have experience in operations, policy, and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, and financial stability.

-COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, focuses on the high-level CBDC decision-making and project management process.
+COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, focuses on the decision-making framework and project management processes for CBDC.
 The course is designed to be interactive by using a combination of lectures, case studies/simulations, group or individual presentations, and panel discussions.
 Lectures focus on the CBDC decision-making process that should be viewed as dynamic and iterative with multiple feedback loops to gradually evaluate the relevance of CBDC.
 The self-assessment exercises are based on systematic procedures and cover use cases, pain points, requirements, solution, feasibility, proof of concepts, and pilots.
-Participants, after gaining a basic understanding of the decision-making process, apply them to a hypothetical country case study to understand thoroughly the problem to be solved and the full array of solutions.
+Participants, after gaining a basic understanding of the decisionmaking process, apply them to a hypothetical country case study to understand thoroughly the problem to be solved and the full array of solutions.
 After the hands-on self-assessment experience, results are discussed through group presentations and de-briefings.

-- ► Evaluate CBDC pros (benefits), cons (costs), and conditions. - ► Formulate a framework for guiding CBDC design and feasibility. - Explore the regulatory and legal changes/framework on CBDC.
+- Understand global developments and trends of both wholesale and retail CBDC. - ► Evaluate the benefits, costs, risks, and requirements. - Understand CBDC's macro-financial implications, such as for monetary policy and financial stability. - ► Formulate a framework for guiding CBDC design and experimentation. - ► Explore the regulatory and legal changes/framework on CBDC.